 If you’re like me and need a fact sheet to start with, this article from The Washington Post is a graph and chart filled guide to facts about gun violence, American opinion, and politician’s stances from the summer.

 Right now, I am filled with frustration and anger.
-In turning to books I hope to find information and a path to a solution.
+In turning to books about guns I hope to find information and a path to a solution.